lopes/logbook/content/2020-linux-hardening-cis.md

 +++
-title = "Linux Hardening with CIS Controls" date  = 2020-07-08 description = "Applying additional CIS controls for improving the security of an Arch Linux installation."
+title = "Linux Hardening with CIS Controls" date  = 2020-07-08 description = "Applying CIS controls for improving the security of an Arch Linux."

 [taxonomies]
 tags = ["unix", "arch", "security"]